a2stuff/a2d/notes/testplan.md

 * Preview an image file (e.g. SAMPLE.MEDIA/ROOM).
 Press Right Arrow to preview the next image.
 Press Escape to exit.
 Invoke a system file or binary file (e.g. KARATEKA.YELL).
 Verify it launches correctly with no crash.

+* Configure a system with a Mockingboard.
+Launch DeskTop.
+Open `AUTUMN.PT3` in the `SAMPLE.MEDIA` folder.
+Verify that the `PT3PLR.SYSTEM` player launches correctly and that it plays the selected song.

 ## File Moving and Copying